elzekool/talk-starting-with-progressive-webapps/slides.md

 You are completely free in your choice how and what you cache.
 Shown was `on install`.
 But other common options are `cache with network fallback`, `network with cache fallback` and `cache with background fetch`.

-You can control the cache from both the UI and from the Service Worker so you can tailor you caching strategies to your needs.
+You can control the cache from both the UI and from the Service Worker so you can tailor your caching strategies to your needs.
 Also a common used technique are fallback images when offline.

 Google created a NodeJS library that can easily be integrated with Gulp, Grunt and Webpack called `sw-precache`.